Double Robust Bayesian Inference on Average Treatment Effects

 \section{Introduction}

-In recent times, Bayesian techniques have become increasingly favored in the fields of causal inference and program evaluation.
-By employing nonparametric priors on the function-valued parameters in the model, Bayesian inference maximizes the flexibility offered by modern machine learning algorithms.
-Related constructions using Gaussian Processes and Bayesian additive regression trees (BART) have both been shown to have excellent empirical performance \citep{dorie2019auto, ray2019debiased, hahn2020bart}.
-In Bayesian analysis, two fundamental aims can be achieved at the same time: point estimation and uncertainty quantification.
-Researchers can directly read off quantities including both the posterior means and credible sets, once they have drawn from the posterior distribution.
-Other important features of the Bayesian approach are its abilities to incorporate prior knowledge and adapt to the presence of many covariates.
-In addition to its recent popularity, the Bayesian approach has traditional appeal in the missing data and causal inference literature \citep{heckman2014bayesian, imbens2015causal, little2019missing}.

-In this paper, we consider the Bayesian estimation of the average treatment effect (ATE) under unconfoundedness given a set of pretreatment covariates.
-Our robust Bayesian procedure involves two adjustment steps: First, following \cite{ray2020causal}, we correct the prior distributions of the conditional mean function by using pre-estimated propensity scores related to the semiparametric efficient influence function.
-Second, we introduce a recentering term on the posterior distribution of the resulting ATE, based on a pilot estimator of the conditional mean function, which leverages the structure of the ``bias term" in the uncorrected posterior.
-For this robust Bayesian procedure, we derive a semiparametric Bernsteinvon Mises (BvM) theorem, which implies a recovery of the ATE at a $\sqrt n$–rate and asymptotic efficiency in the semiparametric sense.
-A key insight of our paper is that this result holds under double robust smoothness assumptions under the Bayesian framework.
-Specifically, we allow for a trade-off between the posterior contraction rate of conditional mean functions and the convergence rate of a pre-estimated propensity score used in our prior correction.
+This paper proposes a double robust Bayesian approach for estimating the average treatment effect (ATE) under unconfoundedness, given a set of pretreatment covariates.
+Our new Bayesian procedure involves both prior and posterior adjustments.
+First, following \cite{ray2020causal}, we adjust the prior distributions of the conditional mean function using an estimator of the propensity score.
+Second, we use this propensity score estimator together with a pilot estimator of the conditional mean to correct the posterior distribution of the ATE.
+The adjustments in both steps are closely related to the functional form of the semiparametric influence function for ATE estimation under unconfoundedness.
+They do not only shift the center but also change the shape of the posterior distribution.
+For our robust Bayesian procedure, we derive a new Bernstein–von Mises (BvM) theorem, which means that this posterior distribution, when centered at any efficient estimator, is asymptotically normal with the efficient variance in the semiparametric sense.
+The key innovation of our paper is that this result holds under double robust smoothness assumptions within the Bayesian framework.